nhpf/mit-marine-robotics/README.md

 Our goal in this project is to capture the highest number of different marine species on camera.

+> Special thanks to Martina Figlia [@miaspugnetta](https://github.com/MiaSpugnetta) and Gui Menezes for contributing with the core implementation of the fish detection algorithm.

 ## Project Setup

 ```bash